-- (a) The Employer shall, as a condition of employment, deduct from the regular wages or salary of each employee in the bargaining unit, whether or not the employee is a member of the Union, the amount of the regular monthly dues payable to the Union by a member of the Union. - (b) Deductions for employees exempted under Article 17 of the Labour Relations Code of British Columbia shall be processed as required by the Code. - (c) The Employer shall deduct from any employee who is a member of the Union any assessment levied in accordance with Union Constitution and/or Bylaws and owing by the employee to the Union. - (d) Deductions shall be made for each period and membership dues or payment in lieu thereof shall be considered as owing in the period for which they are so deducted. - (e) All deductions shall be remitted to the Union not later than 28 days following the end of the month in which the deduction was made, and the Employer shall also provide the following information for each employee: - Employee surname and first name; - (2) Job classification; - (3) Gross pay; - (4) Dues amount deducted. - (f) Where the information is not provided on a disk or tape, or via electronic mail, it will be provided on hard copy. - (g) Before the Employer is obliged to deduct any amount under (a) or (b) above, the Union must advise the Employer in writing of the amount of the deductions.
-The amount so advised shall continue to be the amount to be deducted until changed by further written notice to the Employer from the

-Union.
-In all cases, the Union shall provide the Employer with a reasonable notice period to implement any change.
+(a) The employer shall, as a condition of employment, deduct from the monthly wages or salary of each employee in the bargaining unit, whether or not the employee is a member of the union, the amount of the regular monthly dues payable to the Union by a member of the Union.

+(b) Deductions for employees exempted under Article 17 of the Labour Relations Code of British Columbia will be processed as required by the Code.

+(c) The Employer shall deduct from the semi-monthly wages or salary of an employee who is a member of the union any assessments levied in accordance with the union constitution and/or Bylaws and owing by the employee to the Union.

+(d) Deductions shall be made in each payroll period of each month and membership dues or payments in lieu thereof shall be considered as owing in the month for which that are so deducted.

+(e) All deductions shall be remitted by electronic file transmission as directed by the President of the Union not later than 28 days following the end of the month in which the deduction was made and the Employer shall also provide a list of names, employee number, mailing address, gross wages, union dues deducted and status of those bargaining unit employees from whose salaries such deductions have been made, together with the name of the work site.

+(f) Before the Employer is obliged to deduct any amount under sections (a) or (b) of this article, the Union must advise the Employer in writing of the amount of its regular monthly dues or assessments.
+The amount so advised shall continue to be the amount to be deducted until changed by further written notice to the Employer signed by the President of the Union.
+Upon receipt of such notice, such changed amount shall be the amount deducted.

+(g) Receipts for income tax purposes (T4s) will be available for employees to access online, and will indicate the amount of the deductions paid to the Union by the employee in the previous year.

-- (h) At the same time that Income Tax (T4) slips are made available, the Employer, without charge, shall indicate on the T4 slip the total amount of union dues paid by the employee for the previous year (the year for which the T4 slip was provided). - (i) As a condition of continued employment, an employee in a bargaining unit position, shall complete an authorization form supplied by the Union providing for the deduction from employee's wages or salary the amount of the regular dues payable to the Union by a member of the Union. - (j) Any change to the amount deducted, including assessments, shall coincide with the beginning of the Employer's payroll period. - (k) Where the dues authorization form consists of multiple copies, the Employer will provide the Union with the required copies of the completed and signed authorization form for dues check-off for all new employees. - (I) The Union agrees to indemnify and hold harmless the Employer as a result of any actions by an employee relating to the deduction of union dues or other monies as described in Clauses (a) and (b) above.
+(h) An employee shall, as a condition of continued employment, complete an authorization form providing for the deduction from an employee's monthly wages or salary the amount of the regular monthly dues payable to the Union by a member of the Union.

+(i) The Union agrees to indemnify and hold harmless the Employer as a result of any actions by an employee relating to the deduction of union dues or other monies as described in Clauses (a) and (b) above.